William Temple (logician): Secretary

 Temple's writings attracted the attention of Sir Philip Sidney, to whom the edition of Ramus's Dialectics was dedicated in 1584, and Sidney invited Temple to become his secretary in November 1585, when he was appointed governor of Flushing.
 He was with Sidney during his fatal illness in the autumn of the following year, and his master died in his arms (17 October 1586).
 Sidney left him by will an annuity of £30.

 Temple's services were next sought successively by William Davison, the queen's secretary, and Sir Thomas Smith, clerk of the privy council.
-But about 1594 he joined the household of Robert Devereux, 2nd Earl of Essex, and for many years performed secretarial duties for the earl in conjunction with Anthony Bacon, Henry Cuff, and Sir Henry Wotton.
-In 1597 he was, by Essex's influence, returned to parliament as member for Tamworth in Staffordshire.
+But about 1594, he joined the household of Robert Devereux, 2nd Earl of Essex, and for many years performed secretarial duties for the earl in conjunction with Anthony Bacon, Henry Cuff, and Sir Henry Wotton.
+In 1597 he was, by Essex's influence, returned to parliament as a member for Tamworth in Staffordshire.

-He seems to have accompanied Essex to Ireland in 1599, and to have returned with him next year.
+He seems to have accompanied Essex to Ireland in 1599 and to have returned with him next year.
 When Essex was engaged in organising his rebellion in London in the winter of 1600–1, Temple was still in his service, but he protested in a letter to Sir Robert Cecil, written after Essex's arrest, that he was kept in complete ignorance of the plot.
 Temple's fortunes were prejudiced by Essex's fall: Sir Robert Cecil is said to have viewed him with marked disfavour.